 General

-LS-OPT provides a user-defined interface to extract response and history results, respectively.
-Any user-defined program, e.g. C, Fortran or Perl programs, or any post-processor, e.g. LS-PREPOST may be used to extract results.
+Any user-defined program, e.g. C, Fortran or Perl programs, or any post-processors, e.g. LS-PrePost may be used to extract results.
+The program is called from the run directories.
+This has to be considered if relative paths are used.

 User-defined Responses